mnguyenz/bingx-api/README.md

 Thank you so much for all the support
 ## Features

+[The list BingX supported APIs](https://bingx-api.github.io/docs/#/en-us/spot/changelog).
+I am implementing the ones I am using first, then the others later.
+Contact me at mnguyen2606@gmail.com if you need any specific APIs, and I will prioritize it.
+Thank you.

 - [x]   Spot Trading
     - [x]  Market
         - [x]   1.
 Spot Trading Symbols
+        - [x]   2.
+Recent Trades List
         - [x]   7.
 Symbol Price Ticker
     - [x]    Fund Acount
         - [x]   1.
 Query Assets